It came down to a goal-line stand.

 The goal-line stand sealed Florida’s win, but one pass in the third quarter that essentially covered the length of the field pushed the Gators over the top in the first place.

-Florida quarterback Austin Appleby took the snap out of his own end zone inside Tiger Stadium, took four steps back and looked to his right before firing a pass down the sideline to freshman Tyrie Cleveland.
+UF quarterback Austin Appleby took a snap out of his own end zone inside Tiger Stadium, dropped back five steps and looked to his right before firing a pass to freshman Tyrie Cleveland.

 One play, 98 yards, touchdown.

-Emotions for the game, which was pushed back from its original Oct.
-8 meeting date due to the potential threat to hit Gainesville from Hurricane Matthew, were magnified after a pre-game scuffle that saw the bulk of both teams clash on the field and during which LSU running back Leonard Fournette pushed UF assistant coach Torrian Gray.
+Insanity defined the hype to the game, which was pushed back from its original Oct.
+8 meeting date due to the potential threat to hit Gainesville from Hurricane Matthew.
+Emotions magnified after a pre-game scuffle that saw the bulk of both teams clash on the field and during which LSU running back Leonard Fournette pushed UF assistant coach Torrian Gray.

-LSU quarterback Danny Etling used a mixture of play-action passes and wide receiver reverses to keep the defense off balance.
+Etling used a mixture of play-action passes and wide receiver reverses to keep UF’s defense off balance.

-But Florida executed in the redzone.
-After the opening touchdown, LSU managed just three points on its other four trips inside Florida’s 20-yard line and came away with nothing on the final drive.
+But Florida’s defense executed in the red zone.
+After the opening touchdown, LSU managed just three points on its final four trips inside Florida’s 20-yard line.

 Highlighting the red-zone performance was the final drive, where the Gators’ goal-line stand sealed Florida’s spot atop the SEC East.

 “We came in with a purpose,” McElwain said.
 “We played the way we needed to play and it wasn’t pretty, but I’m going to tell you this, the future’s bright for the Gators.”